You Credit Score: How's Your FICO?

 These factors are weighted slightly differently depending on the formula being used.
 The results are added up and distilled into a single number.
 FICO scores range from 300 to 800.
 Higher scores are better.
 Most home buyers these days have a score above 620.

 FICO scores are used for more than just determining whether or not you qualify for a mortgage.
 Higher scores indicate you are probably a better credit risk, and thus may qualify for a better mortgage rate.

-To raise your FICO score, you must get the reports that are used to build it.
-Of course, you need the score as well.
-Fair Isaac has created a web site (www.myFICO.com) that lets you do just that.
-It's inexpensive, fast, and easy to get your credit score as well as reports from all three credit reporting agencies.
-They also provide helpful information and online tools that can help you analyze what actions might have the greatest impact on your FICO score.
+Before you can improve your FICO score, you have to obtain your score and make certain that the credit reports from each agency are correct.
+Fair Isaac, the corporation that invented the first FICO credit score, sells scores on myFICO.com.
+It's inexpensive, fast, and easy to get your credit score along with reports from all three credit reporting agencies.
+They also provide helpful information and tools that can help you improve your FICO score.

-You can get a free credit report once a year from all three credit reporting agencies when you visit AnnualCreditReport.com.
+You can get a federally-mandated free credit report every year from the three major credit reporting agencies by visiting AnnualCreditReport.com.
 These reports do not include a free score, but it's very inexpensive to get one at the same time.

-Armed with this info, you'll be a more informed consumer and you'll be better positioned to get the most favorable mortgage.
+Now that you have all the facts, you will be a more informed consumer and you'll be better positioned to obtain the right mortgage for you.

 Curious about credit scores?
 Give us a call at 952 417 8481.